mrc-ide/outpack_server/README.md

 ## Python bindings

 This crate provides Python bindings for its query parser.
-The bindings can be installed using `pip install .`.
+The bindings can be installed directly from PyPI using `pip install outpack_query_parser`.

 ### Local development